Hz-Lin/codam2019/netwhat/readme.md

 ## Netmask

 A **netmask** (also known as the *network mask* or *subnet mask*) is a 32-bit "mask" used to divide an IP address into subnets and specify the networks available hosts.
+In a netmask, two bits are always automatically assigned.
+For example, in 255.255.225.0, "0" is the assigned network address.
+In 255.255.255.255, "255" is the assigned broadcast address.
+The 0 and 255 are always assigned and cannot be used.

 ## subnet of an IP with Netmask